keptn-workshops/getting-started/01_Onboarding_simplenode_service/README.md

 :mag: Let's check out the configuration files that Keptn has generated in your Git repository. > **Go to your Git repository**.

-:heavy_check_mark: For each stage we have defined in our `shipyard.yaml`, there will be a branch that holds the configuration for the application running in that stage.
+:heavy_check_mark: For each stage you have defined in the `shipyard.yaml`, there will be a branch that holds the configuration for the application running in that stage.

 :heavy_check_mark: Each change made to the configuration will be made through a git commit, which will make it easy to track every change that has been done to the configuration.